-Attaining a steady stream of reviews is more difficult than it seems.
-To keep getting reviews for your business, you need to be proactive.
-There are several ways to do so.
+Knowing how to get reviews is more difficult than it sounds.
+You need to be proactive, and there are several ways to do so.

 1. Create a template to ask for reviews

-To save time, or if multiple employees in your company will be asking customers for reviews, it is helpful to create an email template.
+To save time, or if multiple employees in your company will need to get reviews from customers, it’s helpful to create an email template.
 Effective and consistent communication can save you headaches.